LiteObject/ollama-agents/README.md

 ## What is Ollama?

 Ollama is a tool that allows you to run open-source large language models (LLMs) locally on your machine.
-It supports a variety of models, including Llama 2, Code Llama, Qwen, and others, bundling model weights, configuration, and data into a single package defined by a Modelfile.
+It supports a variety of models, including llama, gpt-oss, qwen, and others, bundling model weights, configuration, and data into a single package defined by a Modelfile.

 ## Features